sarahmattar/notes-meteor-react/readme.md

 This is a notes application built on Meteor, using MongoDB and React.

-It was a tutorial app for Andrew Mead's course, Full Stack Web Apps With React and Meteor (2017) that I am in the process of updating to 2019 Reactversions and standards.
+It was a tutorial app for Andrew Mead's course, Full Stack Web Apps With React and Meteor (2017) that I am in the process of updating to 2019 React versions (16.8+) and standards.

 ### Installation Instructions